killthecreator/file-manager/README.md

 # Commands description

+**
-!!If you want to use pathes with spaces you need to wrap a path into double quoutation marks like this:
+If you want to use pathes with spaces you need to wrap a path into double quoutation marks like this:
 `cd "my complicated folder"`
 For one-word pathes dobule quotations are not required.
+**

 - Navigation & working directory:
     - `up`: Go upper from current directory;